bogdanrbucur/etl-pipeline/readme.md

 ### MinIO Setup

 1. Access the MinIO console
+2. Log in with credentials from your `.env` file
-2. Create a new bucket named `bronze`
+3. Create a new bucket named `bronze`

 ## Usage

 ### Running Spark Jobs manually

+> **Note**: Credentials are automatically loaded from environment variables.

 1. Create a new Python file (e.g., `csv_to_parquet.py`) in the `/jobs` directory.
 2. Submit the job to Spark using the following command: